newwwie/Code-Of-Conduct/README.md

 * Stalking, doxxing, or publishing private information
 * Threats of harm, harassment
 * Anything that compromises people’s safety
+* Deception, undisclosed self promotion, solicitation
+* Use of member information to do any of the above in any other forum

 **These things are NOT OK.**